 She was told to visit her primary care provider; she then called her functional medicine provider.

 She was infused with 2 IVs in 7 days containing 10,000mg of Vitamin C, B-Vitamins, Magnesium and Zinc.
 Her first infusion was followed by a 100K-unit injection of Vitamin D.

 Repeat labs 1 week later showed absolute reduction in both CRP and SED rate as well as normalization of her white blood cell irregularities.
 She reported feeling better than she ever had and successfully biked Vail Pass less than 3 weeks later.

 Vitamin C or Ascorbic acid is crucial for immune responses.
 It has important anti-inflammatory, immunomodulation, antioxidant, antithrombotic, and antiviral properties.
-Meaning it helps all of the body functions attacked with a COVID-19 Infection.
 Vitamin C has an important homeostatic role as an antioxidant.
 It is known to demonstrate direct virucidal activity and augment interferon production.

 Among many of the benefits of Vitamin D3, it is incredibly important for the immune system as an immunomodulator.
 Deficiencies in Vitamin D3 are often observed in people with autoimmune disorders.
 In other words it modulates the immune systems reactions and assists in identifying pathogens or self to the immune system.
 People with poor outcomes had well below normal levels of Vitamin D3 in comparison to those with better outcomes.